Things to do in Japan

 - Best time to visit: Whatever time of year you’re here, venture out in the evening to see this glowing Osaka district in full swing.

 - Good to know: Binge on some of Osaka’s famous street foods.
 Dishes like takoyaki and okonomiyaki are both local to Osaka.
 Visit the Dotonbori Konamon Museum and you can even try cooking some for yourself!

 Naoshima is a remote island that will easily end up on your list of favorite places if you’re an art enthusiast.
-If you’re looking for unique things to do in Japan, this gorgeous little island is home to a number of art museums, exhibitions and installations.
+If you’re looking for the best things to do in Japan, this gorgeous little island is home to a number of art museums, exhibitions, and installations.
 Everywhere you turn you’ll find something new.
 Most of the structures on Naoshima were built by architect Tadao Ando and appear to blend harmoniously into the landscape.
-Not only will your Instagram love it, it’s one of the best art and architecture destinations in the world!
+Not only will your Instagram love it, but it’s also one of the best art and architecture destinations in the world!

 - Best time to visit: You can visit art island any time of year, but you’ll have nicer weather between March and May or September and November.
 Keep in mind that all the art museums are closed on Mondays!

 - Entrance fee: Each museum has its own costs, but to see the Art House Project and its six installations will cost you around USD 10 for a combo ticket.

 - Good to know: Bikes are the best way to get around the island, but you can also take buses.
 If you’re heading to the art museums, a free shuttle bus will take you from the Tsutsuji-so bus stop to the museum area!